josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 - acrylic wash for panel-lines
 - Tamiya Weathering Master pigments for final weathering.

-Eventually I have added some weathering with oils and oil wash, more about that later.
+Eventually, I have added some weathering with oils and oil wash, more about that later.

-There'll be time to try other techniques with next models.
+There'll be time to try other techniques with the next models.
 I would also like to make small dioramas for the models in the future but that would be too much for the second model I picked.

 ## The sources of inspiration

 I have spent some time going through photos and videos of other people who build the model.
 I got a lot of inspiration from them.
-I did some research about how the on screen models for the movies looked as well but I didn't really try to be accurate in that regard.
+I did some research about how the on-screen models for the movies looked as well but I didn't really try to be accurate in that regard.

 I must mention two sources since I kept returning to them through the build:

 - build by Andy Moore.
-It's amazing build of the model with a nice hangar scenery.
+It's an amazing build of the model with nice hangar scenery.
 [Forum thread with the process here][andymoore] and [his Flickr album here][andymoore2].
 - and 2 builds by John Bius who [wrote about his first build on his website][biusweb] and made [videos about the second one][biusyoutube].

 ## Build log

 ### Cockpit and crew

-Inspired by other I started by painting the cockpit.
+Inspired by others I started by painting the cockpit.
 I didn't expect much from myself.
 I believed that my shaky hands would prevent me from painting any detail and lack of experience wouldn't help as well.

 {% responsive_image path: images/snowspeeder/primed_cockpit.jpg alt:"Primed cockpit parts" figcaption: "Primed cockpit parts" %}